 Guide: deny-others rules

-rule is one of Invariant's most powerful tools for enforcing network segmentation and Zero Trust principles.
+The deny-others rule is one of Invariant's most powerful tools for enforcing network segmentation and Zero Trust principles.
 It allows you to define a broad scope of traffic that should be denied by default, with specific, explicitly permitted exceptions.
-This guide will walk you through understanding, writing, and troubleshooting deny-others
+This guide will walk you through understanding, writing, and troubleshooting deny-others rules.

 Key Components: